 Look at the cool lanyard I got in the mail for the event:

 Created by Linda in 2007, Stamping School's rubber stamping video library has over 1000 project videos archived.
 Learn card making tips and techniques with 2 new videos each week!
-Still only $35 a year or free for my team and customers.

 All Images copyright Stampin' Up.